 Ensure you control fleas when it is most critical before a major infestation occurs.
 For example, you should note that the flea problem will be worst in the warm-weather months while tick will hit you more in spring and summer.

-Therefore, in addition to controlling the fleas on the all-year-round basis, you should have extra precautionary flea control measures for the seasons that the fleas execute their major infestation.
+Therefore, in addition to controlling the fleas on an all-year-round basis, you should have extra precautionary flea control measures for the seasons that the fleas execute their major infestation.

-Professional advice from your vet on various flea control methods is critical for your safety and that of your fluffy friend.
+Professional advice from your vet on various flea control methods is critical for your safety and that of your fluffy friend – also DIY flea control.

-The vet will check your records and history your dog to recommend the most appropriate flea control method.
+The vet will check your dog’s records and history to recommend the most appropriate flea control method.

 #3: Read and adhere to product label instructions

-You should note that some flea control chemical can become dangerous positions if used in the wrong way.
+You should note that some flea control chemicals can become dangerous positions if used in the wrong way.
 Therefore, always read the product label instructions and follow them to the letter.

 This could include checking your dog’s age, avoiding overdosing, and avoiding the dangerous combination of flea control products.